 Benefits - Quantifies the patient's pain report, typically on a 0-10 scale.
 Serial administrations could be used to track changes in pain reports during the course of treatment and assess outcome.

-Characteristics - Recommended by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+Characteristics - Recommended by the Joint Commission on Accreditation of i.
+Chronic Pain Grade Scale (CPGS):

+Healthcare Organizations (JCAHO).
 Non-standardized test without norms.
 May be more easily understood than the VAS.